-The Apex, Deploy and Retrieve commands are in the process of moving to a new architecture.
-These commands have been rearchitected into independent Typescript libraries and CLI plugins as part of our larger effort to break up the salesforce-alm plugin.
+The Apex and Deploy/Retrieve commands are in the process of moving to a new architecture.
+We moved these commands to independent Typescript libraries and CLI plugins as part of our larger effort to break up the salesforce-alm plugin.
 You can read more about that in this blog post.
 There’s many great benefits to this effort and one of the best is better performance.
 For single file deploys and retrieves, you’ll likely notice a significant performance gain when using the latest architecture.

 Execution Process and Status